Quantifying Coffee Grinders

 Does exchanged retention even matter?

 The interest or almost obsession with retention is a newer thing with the rise of home baristas.
 In an industrial setting, a grinder gets dialed in and pulls likely a few hundred shots with the same coffee bean and grind size.
-The included exchanged retention will still be fresh and in of the same target size.
+The included exchanged retention will still be fresh and of the same target size.

 Single-Dosing vs Grind-By-Weight

 So far, we assumed pre-weighting the beans before every shot.
 Coffee hoppers aim to speed up that workflow.
 We can time how long we rotate the burrs and use that as a dosing proxy.
-This is quite consistent in an established recipe.
-But falls short as soon as we change the grind size or beans.
+This is quite consistent in an established recipe, but falls short as soon as we change the grind size or beans.
 Coarser grind settings will produce more coffee in the same time interval.

 Grind-By-Weight addresses this issue by directly measuring the amount of coffee at the output and introducing a smarter control-loop.
 Overall, that's pretty cool and handy.

-Again, we can mitigate by more purging.
-Or alternatively, just embrace the Frankenstein Shots.
-To dial in espresso I would switch to single dosing until the right setting is found.
-Then set the target time/weight that matches the determined recipe.
+Again, we can mitigate this by purging more or, alternatively, just embracing the "Frankenstein Shots" (shots containing a mix of previous and new dose).
+To dial in espresso, I would switch to single dosing until the right setting is found, then set the target time/weight that matches the determined recipe.

 Wrapping it up